stephansturges/WALDO/README.md

 11 --> boat \
 12 --> bike \

+This AI system is primarily designed to be used for ground-risk mitigation for large flying objects traveling over populated areas, but it can also be useful for all sorts of other things like "search and rescue"-type operations, disaster relief etc... it's up to you!

 If you need ground-risk segmentation instead of object detection make sure to check out OpenLander here: https://github.com/stephansturges/OpenLander/

 ## How well does it work?